anno-mods/vscode-anno-modding-tools/README.md

   - mesh name as `FileName` if it ends with `.cfg`.
   - Will be added if they don't exist.
 - `DECAL` with name `ground` *(ground texture)*
-  - Extents is calculated from the first 4 vertices of that object (use a plane).
+  - Extents is calculated from all vertices of that object (e.g. plane).
     This modifies the ground texture.
-The building tile size is `BuildBlocker` in the IFO file.
+The building tile size is `<BuildBlocker>` in the IFO file.

 Entries not existing in the model will be marked as `_removed` and not removed automatically.